The association the Mont-Saint-Michel Trail

 Cultural walks

-To help you discover these different routes, the Association organises several heritage walks each year, the "Spring Walk", a weekend walk, without arriving at Mont-Saint-Michel, to promote a Town Departure over 2 or 3 days, and the "September Walk", to arrive at Mont-Saint-Michel on 29 September, Saint-Michel's Day, with each time historical breaks and visits, welcomes, meetings...
+To help people discover these different routes, the Association organises several heritage walks each year, the "Spring Walk", a weekend walk, without arriving at Mont-Saint-Michel, to promote a town that takes 2 to 3 days to get to know, and the "September Walk", to arrive at Mont-Saint-Michel on 29 September, Saint-Michel's Day, each time with historical breaks and visits, welcomes, meetings...

 Historical Encounters

 In response to public interest in research into pilgrimages and the cult of Saint Michael, the Association organises a one-day conference every two years, on 8 May, the spring Saint Michael's Day.
-The proceedings of these conferences are published by the Association and are available from the Association (see the "Shop" section).
+The proceedings of these conferences are published by the Association and are available from the Association (see heading Shop

 Temporary exhibitions